dougmacklin/generator-foundation-browserify/README.md

 Edit html/jade, scss and js files in the `src` directory

-Gulp will serve production-ready versions to the `build` directory
+Gulp will serve finalized versions to the `build` directory

 ## License